Your 8 point survival guide to breastfeeding

 - bottles for feeding baby with expressed milk;

-- lansinoh nipple cream, because breast feeding = ouch!
-Especially in the beginning.
+lansinoh nipple cream, because breast feeding = ouch!
+Especially in the beginning.3.
+Buy a C-cushion for breastfeeding…

 It gets better, it really does.
 Usually by about 6 – 8 weeks and definitely by three months.
-Feels a bit like a lifetime at the time but just get ALL the support in the world you can and trust yourself that however you do this, you’ve got it covered.
+Feels a bit like a lifetime at the time but just get ALL the support in the world you can.
+Trust yourself that however you do this, you’ve got it covered.
 You love your baby and you’re going to give them a really awesome start to life.

 This post contain affiliate links to the recommended products all available at Amazon.